Have you ever wondered what to say to your child instead of ‘stop crying?’

 Do You Know What Is Making You Feel Sad?

-Funny how replacing ‘stop crying’ with ‘do you know the reason you are sad?’ can make the world of difference.
+Funny how replacing ‘stop crying’ with ‘do you know the reason you are sad?’ can make a world of difference.
 I phrase the question this way because sometimes they might not know.

 If you ask this, there is a chance you could actually do something to help.
 Is it a blister?
 Is there a stone in their shoe?
 Do they need the toilet?
 Ask away, see what answer you get, and from there, you could work on it and dry those tears right up.